 - Proper width: the saddle’s role is to give good support to the pelvis to stabilize the trunk and thus develop power with the legs.
 A proper saddle width should be equal to or slightly greater than the width between your two sit bones in your buttocks (ishial tuberosities).

 - Flat shape: prefer flat saddles with well-defined edges.
 This shape improves the stability of the pelvis and reduces the pressure at the perineum.

 - Firm: Choose an overall firm saddle if you plan to spend a few hours on your bike.
 The ischial tuberosities of your pelvis tend to sink when in contact with a soft surface, increasing the pressure on the soft tissues of your perineum, which can cause numbness and discomfort.

 - Adapted to your morphology: Choose an indented saddle or a softer surface in the area of the tissues of the perineum if you are prone to numbness or discomfort in that area.

-Do not hesitate to try several types of saddle before adopting one!
-Each cyclist is different and his version of comfort is not necessarily the same as that of his neighbor.
+Do not hesitate to try several types of saddle before selecting one!
+Every cyclist is different and your comfort is unique.